ENCASEH2020/hatespeech-twitter/README.md

 Repository for "Large Scale Crowdsourcing and Characterization of Twitter Abusive Behavior" paper, published in ICWSM 2018.
 Full text of the paper can be found [here](https://arxiv.org/pdf/1802.00393.pdf).
 All updates on this public dataset can be found in this repository.

-The dataset provided here includes an updated version of the original dataset, with 100k tweets annotated using the CrowdFlower platform.
-The CSV file contains 100k rows, where every row is a Tweet ID and its according majority annotation.
+The dataset provided here includes an updated version of the original dataset, with ~100k tweets annotated using the CrowdFlower platform.
+There are two CSV files:
+* hatespeech_features.csv: contains ~100k rows of unique Tweet IDs, Tweet text and some of their according metadata as provided by Twitter
+* hatespeech_labels.csv: contains ~100k rows, where every row is consisted of a unique Tweet ID and its according majority annotation

+User IDs are not included in the features file, for anonymity of the authors.

 _**Please cite the paper in any published work that uses any of these resources.**_